 Your next project can greatly benefit from a project proposal that takes into account previous projects and the entire project scope.
 You're not just proposing a project with this template, you're building a project roadmap that can develop into a design documentation template later on.

-This proposal is a tool for you as much as it is for a prospective client or internal stakeholder.
+This proposal is a project documentation tool for you as much as it is for a prospective client or internal stakeholder.
 Get as detailed as possible when building out your proposal, and then cut the fluff after.
 Even if research doesn't make it into the appendix, you'll benefit from doing it regardless.
 Once your proposal gets the green light, then you can proceed to write a project charter or a Statement of Work (SoW) for your project.